LanxyT1/chili-labs/README.md

 3. Git clone the project.
 4. Open terminal in {{root}} folder and type `npm i`.
 5. Type `npm run dev`, wait for the build and enter `localhost{{PORT}}` to the browser url (default port is `5173`).

+## Bonus tasks that weren't completed

+Create app using Next.js